brockn/hdfs-nfs-proxy/README.md

         mvn package && ./start-nfs-server.sh

-    Which will build, test, and then startup the HDFS NFS Proxy.
+    Which will build, test, and then startup the HDFS NFS Proxy using CDH.
+You can use Apache Hadoop 0.23 or greater with the following command:

+        mvn package -Dhadoop.version=0.23.0-SNAPSHOT

 5. Mount hdfs